 Walleye are the star of the show on Lake Erie, and for good reason.
-These golden-eyed predators are known for their hard fights and even better eating.
-They typically run 2-5 pounds, but don't be surprised if we hook into some 8-10 pound monsters - Lake Erie is famous for producing some real giants.
-Spring and fall are prime time for walleye, but we can catch them year-round with the right tactics.
-These fish love to hang around structure and drop-offs, so we'll be targeting those sweet spots.
-And let me tell you, there's nothing quite like the thump of a big walleye hitting your line - it'll get your heart racing every time!
+These golden-eyed predators are wily, hard-fighting, and downright delicious.
+They typically run 2-5 pounds, but don't be shocked if we hook into a real monster - 10-pounders aren't unheard of in these parts.
+Spring and fall are prime time for walleye, but we can find them year-round if you know where to look.
+And let me tell you, there's nothing quite like the thump of a big walleye smashing your lure.
+It's addictive stuff, folks.

 Vehicle Guest Capacity: 6